 - Provide context to your situation - your story of the last 12 months.
-This garners empathy for your situation and may also illustrate the one-off or short term nature of the impact that contributed to your current position.
+This garners empathy for your situation and may also illustrate the one-off or short term nature of the impact that contributed to your situation.

-- Propose how the Bank can support your trading on.
-Be specific: defer principal reductions, suggest a moderate limit increase, or facility renewal for a shorter term to give you time to deliver into budget, as examples.
+- Propose how the Bank can support trading on, be specific: defer principal reductions, moderate limit increase, facility renewal for a shorter term to give you time to deliver into budget, as examples.

 - Articulate a Plan B if you can’t hit budget assumptions.
 Your banker wants solutions to problems.

 - Prepare for the meeting together with your accountant so that you can both add weight to your credibility to do what you say you’ll do during the meeting with your Bank.